-- △ Use sandpaper to bore the holes wider if needed to fit over protruding drive lugs.
-Ensure the protruding drive lugs stand out at least 0.275'' beyond the spinner back-plate. - Aft Hub: Place the GA300L aft hub-half on the engine flange.
-Make sure the hub is flush with the engine flange or spinner back-plate. - Note: Bolt breakage WILL occur if there is a gap between the propeller hub, and the engine flange. - Install the three short mounting bolts with flat washers and Loctite 242/262.
-Then torque using the Broom Trick. - D Forward Hub Half and Blades:
+- 1 Spacer (if applicable): Match up engine Drive Lugs with counter-bores on spacer.
+Install spacer mounting bolts with Loctite 242 or 262 and flat washers.
+Torque spacer mounting bolts using the Broom Trick. - 2 Spinner Back-Plate: Use sandpaper to bore the holes wider if needed to fit over protruding drive lugs.
+Ensure the protruding drive lugs stand out at least 0.275" beyond the spinner back-plate. - 3 Aft Hub: Place the GA-200CN aft hub-half on the propeller flange or spacer (if installed).
+Ensure Spinner will line up with blade sockets (only one correct hub orientation relative to spinner back plate).
+Make sure the GA-200CN hub's counter bores sit over the protruding drive-lugs, and that the hub is flush with the engine flange or spinner back-plate. - Note: Bolt breakage WILL occur if there is a gap between the propeller hub, and the engine flange (or spacer). - 4 Install the two short mounting bolts with wedgelock washers and torque using the Broom Trick.
+Loctite will not be needed wherever you use lock washers. - 5 Forward Hub Half and Blades:

-Tip: This is should be done with two people.
+Tip: This is easier with two people however you can install the propeller by yourself;